Municipalities of Germany: Municipal reforms

 The number of municipalities of Germany has decreased strongly over the years: in 1968 there were 24,282 municipalities in West Germany, and in 1980 there were 8,409.
-The same trend occurred in the New states of Germany after the German reunification: from 7,612 municipalities in 1990 to 2,627 at the end of 2018.
+The same trend occurred in the New states of Germany after the German reunification: from 7,612 municipalities in 1990 to 2,380 as of 1 January 2024.
 While in some cases growing cities absorbed neighbouring municipalities, most of these mergers were driven by a need to increase the efficiency and reduce costs of administration.
 At the same time, many districts and also urban districts were merged into larger districts.

 Types of municipalities

 There are several types of municipalities in Germany, with different levels of autonomy.
 Each federal state has its own administrative laws, and its own local government structure.
 The main types of municipalities are: